Saudi Arabia rejects Russian calls to work with Assad against IS

-Saudi Arabia is already part of a US-led coalition that began an air campaign against IS in Syria last September.
+Saudi Arabia is part of a US-led coalition that began an air campaign against IS in Syria last September.

 The two ministers last met in Qatar on August 3 when Lavrov, Jubeir and US Secretary of State John Kerry held a three-way meeting, with Syria topping the agenda.

-Lavrov said Moscow was not looking to establish a formal alliance against the radical group but warned a failure to cooperate could open the door to the extremists.
+Lavrov said Moscow was not looking to establish a formal alliance against the radical group but warned a failure to cooperate could open the door to extremists.

 He admitted that there remained "persistent differences" between Riyadh and Moscow over how to tackle the Syrian conflict.

 "The exit of President Assad is part of these differences," Lavrov said.

 Russia is trying to bolster its claims to act as a mediator in the Syrian crisis and is set to host a raft of opposition leaders and negotiators on the crisis.

 Both Jabeir and Lavrov called for a fresh push to unite Syria's fragmented opposition in a bid to reinvigorate efforts to find a political settlement to the crisis.